-- Class Meetings-We will all meet together synchronously (in real time) twice a week (Mondays and Thursdays) in "class" on-line via Zoom (or face-to-face later in the term, depending on what the university decides).
-Our meetings will include mini lectures and guest conversations, as well as class activities, in order to ensure that you feel comfortable with the really important concepts. - Guest Conversations--I have invited visitors to class from all areas of the department to help us with our learning and diversify our ideas and discussions during class meetings.
-We will work together to determine the questions we want them to answer. - "Finding your academic roots" term project-I am going to ask you to document your own personal academic ancestral tree.
+- Class Meetings-We will all meet together twice a week (Mondays and Thursdays) in class.
+Our meetings will include mini lectures and guest conversations, as well as class activities, in order to ensure that you feel comfortable with the really important concepts. - Guest Conversations-I have invited visitors to class from all areas of the department to help us with our learning and diversify our ideas and discussions during class meetings.
+We will work together to determine the questions we want them to answer.
+Please note: All required readings for our guests will be posted on Brightspaces as they provide them to me. - "Finding your academic roots" term project-I am going to ask you to document your own personal academic ancestral tree.
 During the term, you will build a visual representation of your scholarly heritage (ancestral tree).
 At the end, you will give a brief presentation of your most exciting findings, and submit a short narrative reflection on your "Geography Life."
 Full details will be provided. - New directions teaching facilitation segment-For later in the term, your group will select and develop a teaching segment on a new direction that inspires you.
 I will meet with you ahead of time to mentor you.
 Full details will be provided.